 The main quantitative experiment we conduct is the following.
-From the benchmark economy calibrated to pre-reform Philippines, we implement a land reform following CARP as the governmentmandated land redistribution program described in Section 4.2.
-We first study the size and productivity effects of CARP on impact as if this is the only change occurring in the economy.
-We also vary the enforcement parameter θ to gauge its quantitative importance on the magnitude of the size and productivity effects.
-We then analyze the importance of the mode of redistribution, by comparing the results from CARP to an alternative market-based land redistribution and studying the mechanisms through which the two reforms impact size and productivity.
-Finally, we consider the effects of CARP together with other aggregate changes occurring at the same time.
-This is important to consider, as the implementation of land reforms takes time, and as a result often the pre- and post-reform analysis includes a period of ten years or more.
+From the benchmark economy calibrated to pre-reform Philippines, we implement a land reform following CARP as the government-mandated land redistribution program.
+We study the size and productivity effects of CARP on impact as if this is the only change occurring in the economy.
+We also vary the enforcement parameter $\theta$ to gauge its quantitative importance on the magnitude of the size and productivity effects.
+We then analyze the importance of the mode of redistribution, by comparing the results from CARP to an alternative market-based land redistribution.